elucifurr/movieflix/README.md

 # MovieFlix App
-Movie app to search imdb for your favourite movies
+React movie app to search imdb for your favourite movies